 My recipe “ratatouille with gratinated goat cheese” is pragmatic.
 Depending on the cooking times, the vegetables are added one after the other to the casserole, so that nothing is overcooked at the end.
 An uncomplicated recipe – the goat cheese makes it a delicious vegetarian main meal.

-Oh yes, the original green sauce recipe of my great-grandmother will be available soon at this point.
+The original green sauce recipe of my great-grandmother you’ll find here.

 Ratatouille with gratinated goat cheese